JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/vacuum_cleaner.md

 * `import HAL` - to import the HAL(Hardware Abstraction Layer) library class.
 This class contains the functions that sends and receives information to and from the Hardware(Gazebo).
 * `import GUI` - to import the GUI(Graphical User Interface) library class.
 This class contains the functions used to view the debugging information, like image widgets.
 * `HAL.getBumperData().state` - To establish if the robot has crashed or not.
 Returns a 1 if the robot collides and a 0 if it has not crashed.
-* `HAL.getBumperData().bumper` - If the robot has crashed, it turns to 1 when the crash occurs at the center of the robot, 0 when it occurs at its left and 2 if the collision is at its right.
+* `HAL.getBumperData().bumper` - If the robot has crashed, it turns to 1 when the crash occurs at the center of the robot, 0 when it occurs at its right and 2 if the collision is at its left.
 * `HAL.getPose3d().x` - to get the position of the robot (x coordinate)
 * `HAL.getPose3d().y` - to obtain the position of the robot (y coordinate)
 * `HAL.getPose3d().yaw` - to get the orientation of the robot with